How Long Does It Take to Learn German? 4 Factors to Speed Up the Process

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-1. The German Level You Want to Achieve
+1. Determine the German Level You Want to Achieve

 I’ll start by extrapolating from my personal experience.
 Before I went to Germany for my Masters program, I was at an early intermediate stage—B1 in terms of the Common European Framework of Reference for Languages.
 It had taken me about a year and a half to get up to this point.
 I could get by in my new home, but my German was pretty broken.

-Studying German from home, you can expect about the same timeframe to get up to B1.
-(We’ll discuss German learning environments in more depth in a minute.)
+Studying German from home, you can expect about the same time frame to get up to B1.
 This is supported by the Goethe Institut, which offers official German exams at levels A1 (beginner) to C2 (advanced).
 They say that you need to have completed at least 350 45-minute German lessons/practice sessions to reach B1, which would take roughly a year and a half since most people can’t take a lesson every single day in a row.

 For those passionate souls who were probably linguists in a previous life, you’ll be aiming for C2 German fluency.
 This is where you want to know the German language in every atom of your being, not to mention German culture and etiquette.
 Learners reach C2 at different rates depending on the other factors we’ll discuss here, but expect nothing less than three years (and probably several more years).